Trump, Democrats offer dueling arguments on impeachment

 “The case against the president of the United States is simple, the facts are indisputable, and the evidence is overwhelming,” they said.

-Trump issued a resounding rejection of the House of Representatives’ impeachment, calling the charges against Trump an attempt to overturn the 2016 election.
+Trump’s legal team issued a resounding rejection of the House of Representatives’ impeachment, calling the charges a “dangerous attack on the right of the American people to freely choose their president.”

-“This is a brazen and unlawful attempt to overturn the results of the 2016 election and interfere with the 2020 election — now just months away,” Trump’s legal team argued in a six-page document released on Saturday.
+“This is a brazen and unlawful attempt to overturn the results of the 2016 election and interfere with the 2020 election — now just months away,” they argued in a six-page document released on Saturday.

 It was the first time Trump had formally addressed the merits of the two articles of impeachment - abuse of power and obstruction of Congress - that the Democratic-led House approved late last year.